 In the US, the commission model has partisanship built into the appointment process.
-In the case of both the FEC and the C, the law requires that appointees be affiliated with one of the two main parties, with an equal number of appointees from each.
-Both commissions have an even number of members and decisions can be made by a majority means that at least one commissioner must join with the other side.
-Even though the laws creating both commissions talk about the importance of impartiality and professionalism in decision-making, it is understandably difficult for commissioners to leave their partisan identities behind them when they join commission.
+In the case of both the FEC and the EAC, the law requires that appointees be affiliated with one of the two main parties, with an equal number of appointees from each.
+Both commissions have an even number of members, and decisions can be made only by a majority; this means that at least one commissioner must join with the other side.
+Even though the laws creating both commissions talk about the importance of impartiality and professionalism in decision-making, it is understandably difficult for commissioners to leave their partisan identities behind them when they join a commission.

 Partisan appointments were meant to prevent bias by creating a decision-making dynamic of mutual monitoring and a search for accommodation.
-But instead, according to the numerous critics, the result has been deadlock, inaction, excessive concern for the interests of parties and Congress, and a woeful performance in upholding national laws.
-Some analyses of FEC and C decisions make the case that principled policy disagreement more than partisanship has produced the standoffs.
-In a sense this does not matter because, whatever the reason, the two commissions have been ineffective in pursuing their mandates and have been the target of widespread criticism by politicians, the media, academics, think tanks and advocacy groups.
-Poor performance and constant criticism rob the commissions of credibility and voter confidence in the electoral process.
+But instead, according to the numerous critics, the result has been deadlock, inaction, excessive concern for the interests of parties and Congress, and a woeful performance in upholding national electoral laws.
+Some analyses of FEC and EAC decisions make the case that principled policy disagreement more than partisanship has produced the standoffs.
+In a sense, this does not matter because, whatever the reason, the two commissions have been ineffective in pursuing their mandates and have been the target of widespread criticism by politicians, the media, academics, think tanks and advocacy groups.
+Poor performance and constant criticism rob the commissions of credibility and reduce voter confidence in the electoral process.

-The process to the FEC and C is highly political.
-In principle the resident is authorized to appoint commissioners but only with the consent of the Senaten practice there can be prolonged negotiations between the resident and the party leaders in Congress over potential nominees.
-Achieving timely appointments has been a problem and, even with the provision that existing members may stay on beyond the end of their terms, vacancies arise that make it harder to conduct commission business.
-Terms are for six years and no reappointments are allowed.
-The position of chairperson rotates among members and commissioners can serve only once as chair.
-The lack o continuity of the membership and the leadership of the FEC make it difficult to develop collegiality and bonds of trust.
+The process of appointing commissioners to the FEC and EAC is highly political.
+In principle, the president is authorized to appoint commissioners, but only with the consent of the Senate, so that in practice, there can be prolonged negotiations between the president and the party leaders in Congress over potential nominees.
+Achieving timely appointments has been a problem, and, even with the provision that existing members may stay on beyond the end of their terms, vacancies arise that make it harder to conduct commission business.
+Terms are for six years, and no reappointments are allowed.
+The position of chairperson rotates among members each year, and commissioners can serve only once as chair.
+The lack of continuity of both the membership and the leadership of the FEC makes it difficult for commissioners to develop collegiality and bonds of trust.

-The three abinet-parliamentary systems with commissions have been more successful than the US in developing an appointment process that supports non-partisan, efficient and credible performance.
-The experience in the US may be the worst-case example of what can happen under commission model if steps are not taken to insulate commission from political pressures of various kinds.
-In Canada the appointment of a single professional to lead an agency has worked well over many decades.
+The three Cabinet-parliamentary systems with commissions have been more successful than the US in developing an appointment process that supports non-partisan, efficient and credible performance.
+The experience in the US may be the worst-case example of what can happen under the commission model if steps are not taken to insulate a commission from political pressures of various kinds.
+In Canada, on the other hand, the appointment of a single professional to lead an agency has worked well over many decades.

 Leaders play a major role in shaping the internal cultures of EMBs, which are exposed to continuous influences from wider political and administrative processes and cultures.
-The FEC and C face great difficulty creating a strong, shared culture of professionalism because of the partisan backgrounds of their commissioners and the pressures to please the resident, ongressional leaders and senior party officials.
-In the four parliamentary systems there was somewhat distance between the EMBs and direct political pressure, there is a greater opportunity to embed professional values into the organizational cultures.
+The FEC and EAC face great difficulty in creating a strong, shared culture of professionalism because of the partisan backgrounds of their commissioners and the pressures to please the president, congressional leaders and senior party officials.
+In the four parliamentary systems we studied, there was a somewhat greater distance between the EMBs and direct political pressure, with the result that there is a greater opportunity to embed professional values into the organizational cultures.

-This takes us further into the fundamental issue of achieving an appropriate balance between independenceprofessionalism accountability responsiveness.
+This takes us further into the fundamental issue of achieving an appropriate balance between independence and professionalism on the one hand and accountability and responsiveness on the other.

 Budgetary and Staffing Independence